ZF 9HP transmission: Reduced manufacturing complexity

-Gearset Concept: Quality
+Quality

 The 9HP is only 0.24 inches (6 mm) longer than, and weighs 16.5 lbs (7.5 kg) less than, the outgoing six-speed transmission.
 The compact packaging is achieved by using a number of innovative design features: a new compact hydraulic vane-type pump, two patented dog clutches, which replace bulkier conventional clutch packs, and a nested gear set.
-ZF claims that it is able to save an average of 16% in fuel compared with current 6-speed automatic transmissions.